Mbed-TLS/mbedtls/SECURITY.md

 **Warning!** Mbed TLS must not be used to sign untrusted CSRs unless extra validation is performed separately to ensure that they are compliant to the relevant specifications.
-This makes Mbed TLS on its own unsuitable use in a Certificate Authority (CA).
+This makes Mbed TLS on its own unsuitable for use in a Certificate Authority (CA).

 However, Mbed TLS aims to protect against memory corruption and other undefined behavior when parsing certificates and CSRs.
 If a CSR or signed